 Next to the bowdesign, AIDAprima also is the first ship in the AIDA fleet that is driven by two ABB-designed pods, named XO-pods.
 Untill now, AIDA has watched carefully the development of pods and found out that the early versions were causing many troubles, like we have seen in the Celebrity Cruises Millennium-class of ships for example.
 With the new XO-pod, AIDA Cruises was confident and they have the guarantee that the ship will not have to dock for maintainance more then just every five years.
 Of course, there is also the better manouverability in contradiction with the traditional propeller, again saving fuel.

 These are not the only innovations within AIDAprima.
 The Mitsubishi-wharf itself has developped a new system that blows airbubbles under the ships hull while sailing, creating less drag from the water as the ship technically floats on a cushen of air.
 The system is named MALS (Mitsubishi Air Lubrication System).
 This again reduces fuelconsumption by at least seven percent.
 With all those structural changes, AIDAprima will be the most fuel-efficient passengership built untill now, and although these innovations have delayed her introduction, it will truly be an advantage during her carreer.
+Above all, the ports of Hamburg, Rotterdam and Southampton are able to power the ship with LNG (Liquified Natural Gas) during portstays, which is the most environmentfriendly fuelsource for a ship at this moment.
+AIDAprima is the first ship in the world that is dually-fuelled with diesel and LNG.

 Not to be forgotten, AIDAprima will also be fitted with the advanced shrudder-filtersystems for the emissions of soot-particles, nitrogenoxide and sulphuroxide, where all new Carnival Corporation ships will be designed with because this system is having huge environmental benefits.
 It is expected that it will reduce harmfull emissions with 90 to 99%.